Certificate 3 Guarantee

 The Certificate 3 Guarantee is targeted at certificate III qualifications because they are considered the entry-level qualification most often needed to gain employment in many industry sectors.

-The full list of subsidised qualifications is available on the
+The full list of subsidised qualifications is available on the Priority Skills List.

 How does the program work?